Inline expansion: Benefits

 Inline expansion itself is an optimization, since it eliminates overhead from calls, but it is much more important as an enabling transformation.
 That is, once the compiler expands a function body in the context of its call site—often with arguments that may be fixed constants—it may be able to do a variety of transformations that were not possible before.
 For example, a conditional branch may turn out to be always true or always false at this particular call site.
 This in turn may enable dead code elimination, loop-invariant code motion, or induction variable elimination.

-In the C example in the previous section, optimization opportunities abound.
+In the C example in the prior section, optimizing opportunities abound.
 The compiler may follow this sequence of steps: